Who Was Jefferson Davis?

 At the Battle of Monterrey, he led his men to victory in an assault at Fort Teneria.
-He was injured at the Battle of Buena Vista when he blocked a charge of Mexican swords—an incident that earned him nationwide acclaim.
-So impressed was General Taylor that he admitted he had formerly misjudged Davis’s character.
+He was injured at the Battle of Buena Vista when he blocked a charge of Mexican swords — an incident that earned him nationwide acclaim.
+So impressed was General Taylor that he admitted he had formerly misjudged Davis’ character.
 "My daughter, sir, was a better judge of man than I was," Taylor reportedly conceded.

-In 1847, following Davis’s heroic feat, Zachary Taylor appointed him U.S. senator from Mississippi—a seat that had opened as a result of Senator Jesse Speight’s death.
+In 1847, following Davis’ heroic feat, Taylor appointed him U.S. senator from Mississippi — a seat that had opened as a result of Senator Jesse Speight’s death.
 After serving the rest of Speight’s term, from December to January of 1847, Davis was re-elected for an additional term.

-As a senator, Jefferson Davis advocated for slavery and states’ rights, and opposed the admission of California to the Union as a free state—such a hot button issue at the time that members of the House of Representatives sometimes broke into fistfights.
+As a senator, Davis advocated for slavery and states’ rights and opposed the admission of California to the Union as a free state — such a hot button issue at the time that members of the House of Representatives sometimes broke into fistfights.
 Davis held his Senate seat until 1851 and went on to run for the Mississippi governorship, but lost the election.

 In conjunction with the formation of the Confederacy, Davis was named president of the Confederate States of America on February 18, 1861.
 On May 10, 1865, he was captured by Union forces near Irwinville, Georgia, and charged with treason.
 Davis was imprisoned at Fort Monroe in Virginia from May 22, 1865, to May 13, 1867, before being released on bail paid partly by abolitionist Horace Greeley.